PySCeS/pysces/README.md

 PySCeS
 ======

-Git portal to the Python Simulator for Cellular Systems: PySCeS project: http://pysces.sourceforge.net This is a snapshot of version 0.9.0
+The official code repository of The Python Simulator for Cellular Systems: PySCeS project: http://pysces.sourceforge.net releases will be mirrored on SourceForge SVN

-- Brett 15-07-2013
+- Brett 06-09-2014